 Mastery Through Technique

 The technique of tamping (compressing the coffee grounds in the espresso machine’s basket) can affect the crema.
 An even, firm tamp ensures uniform water flow through the grounds, preventing weak spots that could detract from the crema’s quality.
-Practice makes perfect, and refining one’s tamping technique can greatly enhance the resulting crema.
+Practice makes perfect, and refining one’s tamping technique can greatly enhance the resulting crema, delivering a richer crema and fuller flavor.

 Machine Maintenance